lateinit-apps/guitar-app/docs/how-to-s.md

 ### How to setup a connection to the database

-- Locate the `rearguarde/configuration/.env` and create a copy of this file in `rearguarde` directrory &ndash; the latter isn't published to the repository thus no crucial data will be disclosed
+- Locate the `rearguarde/configuration/.env` and create a copy of this file in `rearguarde` directory &ndash; the latter isn't published to the repository thus no crucial data will be disclosed
 - Enter the real value for the `CRACK_PASSWORD` variable (it should be known since you've finished [this guide](db-postgresql-setup.md))
 - Make sure you have re-entered the virtual environment
 - Probe your connection with running `rearguarde/model/zeugma.py`

-### How to run Flask backend
+### How to run the Rearguarde application

 - Enter virtual environment
 - Execute command `flask run`